MayerKazui/skl-component-vue-vite-tailwind/README.md

 - [VS Code](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar)

 # Setup
+## Install
+Once the project was pull you have to run "npm install"

 ## Changing names

 To setup this project before publishing your own package, you have to :
 - Change the name of the component under "src/components/"
 - Change the name of the component in index.js